 DECT, SRD (both candidates are seeking an allocation under a general authorisation regime).
 There may be a possibility of having a common set of technical parameters to enable equal spectrum access.

 One possibility: General authorisation enabling DECT extension as well as application and technology-neutral access to spectrum in line with principles set out in CEPT Reports 14 and 44 (SRD strategy and principles).

+During the Call for Inputs, the responding administrations clearly indicated that DECT should operate under a generic SRD regulation on a shared basis with other technology on a non-protected non-interfered basis.
+Spectrum access techniques should be mutually compatible and frequency segmentation amongst such applications should be avoided.
+It is important that the regulation also in practice provides an opportunity for alternative technologies to use the spectrum so that a competitive market is created.

+Once defined with appropriate mitigation techniques and restrictions, DA2GC could share with a DECT/SRD regulation to be introduced on a non-protection, non-interference basis without affecting the DA2GCS, as an optimised scenario.

 Video Links and cordless cameras (PMSE / PPDR)

 Ad-hoc PPDR and PMSE, using the same technical framework and equipment, i.e. temporary video links or cordless cameras.
 There may be a possibility of having a common set of technical parameters for spectrum access.
 It should be noted that the assumption is that coordination and the associated usage demand will be dealt with on a national level.
+It should be noted that video applications such as surveillance cameras under general authorisations are not included in this usage block.

 One possibility: Extended tuning range for video links and cordless cameras, including both PMSE and PPDR usage.
+The 2010-2025 MHz band is directly adjacent to the 2025-2110 MHz band that is already part of the tuning range for video PMSE applications.